tilezen/vector-datasource/docs/layers.md

 * `mineshaft`
 * `mini_roundabout` - has optional property `drives_on_left` to indicate whether the roundabout is in a country which drives on the left (`drives_on_left=true`) and therefore goes around the mini roundabout in  a clockwise direction as seen from above.
 The property is omitted when the country drives on the right and has counter-clockwise mini roundabouts (i.e: default `false`).
 * `mobile_phone`
+* `money_transfer` - A business which specialises in transferring money between people, often internationally.
 * `monument`
 * `mooring` - A place to tie up a boat.
 If available, with `kind_detail` one of `commercial`, `cruise`, `customers`, `declaration`, `ferry`, `guest`, `pile`, `private`, `public`, `waiting`, `yacht` or `yachts`.
 * `motel`